navid-bamdad-roshan/Neural-Networks-Project/README.md

 <br><br>

 ### XLNet embedder
 XLNET is a bidirectional generalized autoregressive model.
-In a simple word, it means that the next token is dependent on all previous and next tokens.
-XLNET captures bi-directional context by “permutation language modeling.”
+In a simple word, it means that the next token is dependent on all previous tokens.
 It integrates the idea of auto-regressive models and bi-directional context modeling.
-To implement XLNET, the transformer is tweaked to look only at the hidden representation of tokens preceding the token to be predicted.
-XLNET tried to cover some of the problems that the BERT model has in some NLP tasks. <br>
+In the process of implementing XLNET, <br>
-Fast-bert package is used to implement the XLNet network.
-The description of the fast-bert says “Fast-Bert is the deep learning library that allows developers and data scientists to train and deploy BERT and XLNet based models for natural language processing tasks beginning with Text Classification.”
+The fast-bert package is used to implement the XLNet network.
+The description of the fast-bert says, “Fast-Bert is the deep learning library that allows developers and data scientists to train and deploy BERT and XLNet based models for natural language processing tasks beginning with Text Classification.”
 <br>
 The hyperparameters of the model are as follows.
 <br>